Courses at A2 level (from 20% to 49% in the placement test)

 English B1: Intermediate 1

-Prerequisites: 50% to 64% in the placement test or successful participation in another B1 course at SpZ.
-The test result/course grade is saved automatically, no further contact necessary.
+Prerequisites: 50% to 64% in the placement test or successful completion of another B1-level course at the Language Center.

-It is not necessary to take English B1: Intermediate 1 in order to take English B1: Intermediate 2 - the courses can be taken in any order
+It is not necessary to take English B1: Intermediate 1 in order to participate in English B1: Intermediate 2 – the courses can be taken in any order.

 Course materials: Language Hub Split Edition Intermediate A Student’s Book + App ISBN 978-3-19-332984-4

-Content: This course is about gaining confidence in everyday English communication and writing.
-Your vocabulary will be expanded and you will cover various grammar topics.
-You will also improve your ability to express yourself precisely on various topics and consolidate your language skills.
-The course also includes conversation on general topics, writing short essays, reading exercises and listening comprehension exercises.
+Content: This course focuses on building confidence in everyday spoken and written English.
+Vocabulary is expanded, and a range of grammar topics is covered.
+Students also improve their ability to express themselves clearly on various topics and consolidate their language skills.
+The course includes conversations on general topics, short writing tasks, reading activities, and listening comprehension exercises.

-ECTS points are earned through progress tests, written assignments, oral activities and listening comprehension.
-There is no final examination.
+Assessment: ECTS credits are awarded through progress tests, written assignments, speaking activities, and listening comprehension tasks.
+There is no final exam.
 Regular active participation is therefore required.
-Further details will be announced during the course.
+Further details are provided during the course.

 English B1: Intermediate 2

-Prerequisites: 50% to 64% in the placement test or successful participation in another B1 course at SpZ.
-The test result/course grade is saved automatically, no further contact necessary.
+Prerequisites: 50% to 64% in the placement test or successful completion of another B1-level course at the Language Center.

-It is not necessary to take English B1: Intermediate 1 in order to take English B1: Intermediate 2 - the courses can be taken in any order
+It is not necessary to take English B1: Intermediate 1 in order to participate in English B1: Intermediate 2 – the courses can be taken in any order.

 Course materials: Language Hub Split Edition Intermediate B Student’s Book + App ISBN 978-3-19-342984-1

-Content: This course is about gaining confidence in everyday English communication and writing.
-Your vocabulary will be expanded and you will cover various grammar topics.
-You will also improve your ability to express yourself precisely on various topics and consolidate your language skills.
-The course also includes conversation on general topics, writing short essays, reading exercises and listening comprehension exercises.
+Content: This course focuses on building confidence in everyday spoken and written English.
+Vocabulary is expanded, and a range of grammar topics is covered.
+Students also improve their ability to express themselves clearly on various topics and consolidate their language skills.
+The course includes conversations on general topics, short writing tasks, reading activities, and listening comprehension exercises.

-ECTS points are earned through progress tests, written assignments, oral activities and listening comprehension.
-There is no final examination.
+Assessment: ECTS credits are awarded through progress tests, written assignments, speaking activities, and listening comprehension tasks.
+There is no final exam.
 Regular active participation is therefore required.
-Further details will be announced during the course.
+Further details are provided during the course.

 English in Everyday Situations B1

-Prerequisites: 50% to 64% in the placement test or successful participation in another B1 course at SpZ.
-The test result/course grade is saved automatically, so no further contact is necessary.
+Prerequisites: 50% to 64% in the placement test or successful completion of another B1-level course at the Language Center.

 Course materials: A script is used and ILIAS is used.

-Content: The aim of the course is to increase participants' confidence in using English in various everyday situations.
-The emphasis on conversation, role-play and group work is designed to improve participants' fluency and listening comprehension at the same time.
-Participants' vocabulary and ability to express themselves will be improved by simulating common situations experienced during a stay in an English-speaking country.
-Grammar is only used as a tool for communication.
+Content: The aim of this course is to build participants’ confidence in using English in a variety of everyday situations.
+The focus is on conversation, role plays, and group work, helping to improve both speaking and listening skills.
+Vocabulary and expressive ability are developed through simulated real-life situations that one may encounter while living in an English-speaking country.
+Grammar is treated only as a support for communication.

-ECTS points are earned through progress tests, written assignments, oral activities and listening comprehension.
-There is no final examination.
+Assessment: ECTS credits are awarded through progress tests, written assignments, speaking activities, and listening comprehension tasks.
+There is no final exam.
 Regular active participation is therefore required.
-Further details will be announced during the course.
+Further details are provided during the course.

 English for Work B1

-Prerequisites: 50% to 64% in the placement test or successful participation in another B1 course at SpZ.
-The test result/course grade is saved automatically, so no further contact is necessary.
+Prerequisites: 50% to 64% in the placement test or successful completion of another B1-level course at the Language Center.

 Course materials: ILIAS is used.

-Content: The aim of the course is to build additional competence and confidence in the use of English, especially in the workplace.
-The lessons will be mainly based on two-way communication, encouraging participants to use and deepen their language skills.
-Topics include meetings, presentations, job applications, professional correspondence (e-mails, telephone calls) and global work cultures.
+Content: The aim of this course is to further develop competence and confidence in using English, particularly in professional contexts.
+The course is largely based on interactive communication, encouraging participants to actively use and develop their language skills.
+Topics include meetings, presentations, job applications, professional correspondence (emails, phone calls), and global workplace cultures.

-ECTS points are earned through progress tests, written assignments, oral activities and listening comprehension.
-There is no final examination.
+Assessment: ECTS credits are awarded through progress tests, written assignments, speaking activities, and listening comprehension tasks.
+There is no final exam.
 Regular active participation is therefore required.
-Further details will be announced in the course.
+Further details are provided during the course.

 English B1: Engineering

-Prerequisites: 50% to 64% in the placement test or successful participation in another B1 course at SpZ.
-The test result/course grade is saved automatically, so no further contact is necessary.
+Prerequisites: 50% to 64% in the placement test or successful completion of another B1-level course at the Language Center.

-Content: The aim of this course is to provide the necessary communication skills to succeed in an engineering environment.
-The vocabulary taught in this course is useful for all engineering disciplines such as mechanical engineering, electrical engineering, civil engineering, etc. Special emphasis is placed on the ability to describe technical products and processes.
-Exercises include presenting new products and writing a technical report.
+Content: The aim of this course is to develop the communication skills needed to operate in engineering contexts.
+The vocabulary introduced in the course is useful across a wide range of engineering disciplines such as mechanical engineering, electrical engineering, civil engineering, etc. Particular emphasis is placed on the ability to describe technical products and processes.
+Exercises include presenting new products and writing technical reports.

-ECTS points are obtained through a test, written assignments, oral activities and listening comprehension.
+Assessment: ECTS credits are awarded through a test, written assignments, speaking activities, and listening comprehension tasks.
 Regular active participation is therefore required.
-Further details will be announced in the course.
+Further details are provided during the course.

 Courses at B2 level / UNIcert® II (from 65% to 79% in the placement test)